 As has become an annual tradition here on Village 14 here are the names of 17 individuals who died as a result of the Sept.
 11, 2001, terrorist attacks that are known to have a Newton connection.
 If you know of any additional names, please add them to the comments section.

-Mark Bavis, a Roslindale native who had recently moved to West Newton, was a hockey star at Catholic Memorial High School.
+Mark Bavis, a Roslindale native who had recently moved to West Newton, was a hockey star at Catholic Memorial High School and played on the Boston University team.
 He was on board one of the two planes.

 Ruth Clifford McCourt, owned and managed a business that may have been called Clifford Classique in Newton Highlands and/or Beacon Street and lived on Comm Ave in Newton in a big Victorian.
 This article says her four year old daughter was also on board, the youngest victim that day.
 She was close friends with Paige Farley-Hackel.